ABDOMINAL AORTIC ANEURYSM OVERVIEW

 ABDOMINAL AORTIC ANEURYSM TREATMENT

-Approximately 15,000 deaths occur each year in the United States due to abdominal aortic aneurysms, usually because of rupture.
+Approximately 15,000 deaths occur each year in the United States due to AAA, usually because of rupture.
 Once rupture has occurred, the success rate of surgery is much lower than if surgery is performed electively, prior to rupture.
 The goal of therapy is to treat the aneurysm before rupture.

 Aneurysm repair is the primary treatment for aneurysms that are symptomatic or at a high risk for rupture.
 Repair, however, is associated with other risks and complications.
 The risk of elective repair must be balanced against the risk of complications or death from an untreated aneurysm.
 This decision requires understanding of the usual course in patients with untreated aneurysms.

 Risk of rupture — The risk of rupture of small aneurysms (smaller than 4.0 centimeters) is much less than the risk of rupture of large aneurysms (larger than 6.0 centimeters).
-In addition to size, the risk of rupture of an abdominal aortic aneurysm depends on the rate at which the aneurysm is expanding.
+In addition to size, the risk of AAA rupture depends upon the rate at which the aneurysm is expanding.
 The evidence suggests that aneurysms expand at an average rate of 0.3 to 0.4 centimeters per year (1 inch = 2.5 cm).
 The annual risk of rupture based upon aneurysm size is estimated as follows :

 - Less than 4.0 cm in diameter = less than 0.5 percent